google/j2cl/docs/best-practices.md

 )
 ```

-#### @GwtIncompatible:
+#### `@GwtIncompatible`:

 The `@GwtIncompatible` annotation allows you to strip specific elements from
 your code including classes, methods, and members.
 It's designed to strip
 incompatible methods from your code before they are seen by the J2CL compiler.
 `@GwtIncompatible` is effective for removing parts of your API that you don't
 want to be available to J2CL code.
 It is usually a good idea to document the
-reason in the annotation eg:
+reason in the annotation e.g.:

 ```java
 @GwtIncompatible("java.lang.Thread is unavailable in web").
 ```

-In general, don't use `@GwtIncompatible` within application logic to disable
+In general, it is not recommended to use `@GwtIncompatible` in application logic
-specific code paths.
-This is usually done in conjunction with inheritance
+to disable specific code paths, for example by disabling an overriding method,
-(disabling an override) and can lead to confusing differences in behavior as
+since it can lead to confusing differences in behavior as well as causing
-well as causing `@GwtIncompatible` to propagate further and further through your
+`@GwtIncompatible` to propagate further and further through your code.
+It is
-code.
-It is better to restructure code and abstract out incompatible parts and
+better to restructure code and abstract out incompatible parts and super source
-super source the code such that it does something meaningful on the web.
+the code such that it does something meaningful on the web.

 ## Code Size and Runtime Performance